Pristimantis altamazonicus

 Also known as:

-Amazon Robber Frog, Upper Amazon Rain Frog
+Amazon Robber Frog, Amazon Rain Frog

 This little frog was showing us just a teaser of its orange-red and black thigh flash colors.
 I think that these colors, in combination with the frog's general appearance, means that this is most likely Pristimantis altamazonicus.
 However, Dick Bartlett thinks it might instead be either P. martiae or P. orcus.
 We will never know for sure.